concrete5cojp/concrete5-install-shell-scripts/readme.md

 exit;

 ```
-- Open the install.cloud9.bash into Cloud9 editor and modify the admin email, admin password or other preferences if you wish.
+- Open the install.cloud9.bash into Cloud9 editor and modify the admin email, admin password, site name or other preferences if you wish.
 See the config section below.
 - `chmod 700 install.cloud9.bash`
 - `bash install.cloud9.bash`